TRT World - ‘Lost Land’: A tale of Rohingya children on a perilous journey

 The film follows two Rohingya children, a minority Muslim group from Myanmar who have been systematically denied citizenship and faced violent persecution, leading to a mass exodus.

-For its Japanese director Akio Fujimoto, the festival visit was a personal milestone, telling TRT World that he has “long admired Turkish films, including those by Semih Kaplanoglu, and had wanted to visit someday”.
-He expressed deep appreciation for “Istanbul’s rich cultural heritage,” and said he “thoroughly enjoyed his time” here.
+For its Japanese director Akio Fujimoto, the festival visit is a personal milestone, who tells TRT World that he has “long admired Turkish films, including those by Semih Kaplanoglu, and had wanted to visit someday”.
+He expresses deep appreciation for “Istanbul’s rich cultural heritage,” and says he “thoroughly enjoyed his time” here.

 His film, however, tells a story of displacement far from cultural capitals.
 A co-production between Japan, France, Germany, and Malaysia, “Lost Land” sheds light on the Rohingya from the vantage point of their most vulnerable: children.